-Learn more about berberis:
+Learn more about Berberis

-It can be found with either green or purple leafage and the blooming ranges from pink to white through yellow and orange.
+Berberis, or barberry, can be found with either green or purple leafage and the blooming ranges from pink to white through yellow and orange.

-Smart tip about berberis:
+Smart tip about berberis

 This shrub’s hardiness deserves respect, and you won’t need to add any fertilizer or other maintenance amendments.